Carleigh Cappetta Schultz

 Scott Goldsmith is a school psychologist in the Manchester Public Schools.
 He is also the co-coordinator of the Manchester Ropes Challenge Course.
 Scott has facilitated adventure and team building programs at local, state and national conferences and workshops.
 His first book about promoting emotional intelligence through experiential groups is now available.

-Jim Griffin worked in the insurance industry for many years before earning his master’s in education and beginning a second career as a teacher.
-He taught in the gifted and talented program at Lebanon Elementary School where he won an award as the District Teacher of the Year.
+Jim Griffin worked in the insurance industry for many years before earning his master’s degree in education and beginning a second career as a teacher.
+He taught in the gifted and talented program at Lebanon Elementary School where he was named District Teacher of the Year.
 He teaches grades 2-5 in the gifted program at Somers Elementary School.

-Jennifer Gutterman is a full-time faculty instructor teaching at Manchester Community College in the Game Design, Multimedia and Graphic Arts department.
-Jennifer holds a Master of Fine Arts in Visual FX: Specializing in 3D Modeling & Concept Development from the Academy of Art University in San Francisco, CA. Jennifer also is a partner in a mobile game start-up that is developing its first mobile 3D game.
+Jennifer Gutterman is a full-time faculty instructor teaching at Manchester Community College in the Computer Game Design and Graphic Design department.
+Jennifer holds a Master of Fine Arts degree in Visual Effects from the Academy of Art University in San Francisco, CA. Jennifer also is a partner in a mobile game start-up that is developing its first mobile 3D game.
 Jennifer works as a freelance designer and illustrator, specializing in digital illustration and 3D illustration and design.

 Susan Harrington is a popular enrichment teacher in the area, who specializes in science and natural history enrichment classes.
-She has a bachelor’s of arts and a master’s degree in biology and has completed graduate course work in education.
+She hasbachelor of arts and master’s degrees in biology and has completed graduate course work in education.
 Mrs. Harrington enjoys inspiring students to explore science in unique ways.

 Richard Hoyer is a fine art, portrait and location photographer, with more than 20 years of fun in the business.
 He is an adjunct faculty member at Manchester Community College and also teaches photography at the Worcester Art Museum for youth and adults.
 His work is exhibited regularly at galleries around the state.

-Rachael LaPorte (Chef Rachael) is a 2014 CATIE award-wining chef.
-She is a graduate of Johnson and Wales University with a bachelor’s degree in culinary arts and a graduate of Central Connecticut State University with a master’s degree in education and curriculum development.
+Rachael LaPorte (Chef Rachael) is an award-winning chef, recognized by the International Caterers Association.
+She is a graduate of Johnson & Wales University with a bachelor’s degree in culinary arts and a graduate of Central Connecticut State University with a master’s degree in education and curriculum development.
 She has traveled across the country working as a chef in dozens of restaurants, mastering various styles of cooking.
 Chef Rachael has a passion for inspiring the next generation of chefs to create fresh, “from scratch” dishes.
 Currently, she is the Executive Chef at A Thyme to Cook catering service.

 Susan Larson has been teaching physical education and health for 23 years and is currently teaching at Highland Park Elementary School in Manchester.
 Mrs. Larson spends her summers at the Manchester Ropes Course working with students of all ages on cooperative games and initiatives, and low and high climbing elements.
 She has a master’s degree in fitness management and exercise science from the University of Connecticut and a master’s degree in physical education from Central Connecticut State University.